Theodo-UK/nestjs-admin/docs/authentication.md

 We'll want to be able to create an AdminUser manually through the command-line.
 This allows securely creating admins on your production servers.
 Only you have access to your application context, so it needs just a bit of setup on your part:

-First, create a `scripts/createAdmin.ts` (you can put this `createAdmin.ts` wherever you want) with a content similar to this:
+1. Create a `scripts/createAdmin.ts` with a content similar to this:

+> you can put this `createAdmin.ts` wherever you want, not necessarily in a `script/` folder

 ```ts
 import { NestFactory } from '@nestjs/core'